Food waste collections

-Black, brown, green bin and new silver food waste bin
+Black, brown, green bin and new silver food waste bin in a row.

-Before the new service launches every household will receive a 23ltr silver food bin, one free roll of kitchen caddy liners and a collection calendar.
-Food waste will be collected every week on the same day as your other bins.
+Before the service launched in April 2025, most households should have received a 23ltr silver food bin, one free roll of kitchen caddy liners and a collection calendar.

-Silver food waste bin with roll of liners, calendar and service guide leaflet
+Silver food waste bin with roll of liners, calendar and service guide leaflet.

 How to recycle your food waste